gregordinary/debian-rk3588/dtb/README.md

-## linux device tree for the nanopi-r6c
+## Linux Device Tree for the NanoPi R6S

 <br/>